cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - File sharing on blockchains
 ```
 User experienses:= { 用户体验
-- Core: One button: 1. create sharing blockchain 2. airdroping to friends.
-3. upload or seeding a file (with create new chain ability)
+- Core: 1. create sharing blockchain 2. send coins to friends.
+3. seeding a file (with create new chain ability)
-   - Data dashboard: if (download - upload) > 1G, start ads., wifi only. "seeding/uploading to increase free data"
+   - Data dashboard: if (download - upload) > 1G, start ads. "seeding to increase free data"
-   - For saving resources on mobile device, our implementation is single thread with lots of randomness design.

 - File/video imported to TAU will be compressed and chopped by TGZ, which includes directory zip, pictures and videos.
 Chopped file pieces will be added into AMT (Array Mapped Trie) with a `fileAMTroot` as return.
 Filed downloaded could be decompressed to original structure.
 Files downloaded is considerred imported.
-Imported file can be seeded to a chain or pinned in local.
+Only seeded file will be pinned in local.

-- For all videos, since we are randomly download pieces in the set, so we can support a `hopping player` to only play the randon pieces that is downloaded.
+- For all videos, we will support a `hopping player` to only play the downloaded pieces.
+Video download options: download 1%, 5%, 25% or full through the count value.

-- TAU provides basic annoucement service include relays and genesis.
-Of course, you can choose others in price is right, TAU payment, content annoucement and genesis annoucement.
-Community chain can use itself for relay annoucement as primary.
+- TAU provides basic annoucement service include free public relays and genesis.
+- Community chain can use own chain for relay recommendation.

 - All chain addresses are derivative from one private key.
 Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
 }